 Animated PBS math show created with artist Jennifer Oxley, produced by 100 Chickens Productions, with financial partner the Fred Rogers Company and animation partner 9 Story Entertainment, broadcast internationally.

-Write stories for most episodes, scripts for many.
+Wrote stories for most episodes, scripts for many.

-Serve as executive producer.
+Served as co-executive producer.